Steering nonlocality in high-speed telecommunication system without detection loophole: Results

+Secondly, we apply the phase modulation (the $\alpha$ in $\kt{\Psi(\alpha)}$) based on injection-locking technique~\cite{yuan2016Directly} prior to the entanglement generation process, and regard this modulation as the mimicry of measurement implementation of Alice.
+The actual measurement at Alice's side is fixed, and is regarded as the consequence of Bob's choice.
+A detailed explanation on the equivalence of our asymmetric configuration and the convectional symmetric configuration in terms of revealing the nonlocal correlation of the quantum system is provided in Supplementary Note 2.
+It is important not to confuse the aforementioned asymmetric configuration with the intrinsic asymmetry of steering nonlocality~\cite{zeng2022OnewayEinsteinPodolskyRosen}.
+The former describes the experimental setup which aims to close the detection loophole at the steering side, while the latter describes the (potential) asymmetry of the entanglement state.
+In particular, the state we adopt in Eq.~\eqref{iso} is symmetric, and we demonstrate steering from Alice to Bob in accordance with our asymmetric configuration.

 Our experimental setup is sketched in Fig.~\ref{F2}.
-We use spontaneous four-wave mxing (SFWM) effect in a silicon-on-insulator (SOI) spiral waveguide chip to generate the required quantum states.
+We take advantage of the spontaneous four-wave mxing (SFWM) effect in a silicon-on-insulator (SOI) spiral waveguide chip to generate the required quantum states, and the on-chip photon-pair generation rate (PGR) achieves $1.3\times10^6$~pairs~s$^{-1}$~mW$^{-2}$.
+The design and fabrication details about the SOI chip and the experimental data of PGR are provided in Supplementary Note 3.
 The pump light is generated through a pair of distributed feedback (DFB) lasers concatenated via a circulator.
-The slave laser is gain-switched by square waves to produce 2.5~GHz light pulses, and the relative phases of these pulses are modulated by rapidly adjusting the output power of the master laser~\cite{yuan2016Directly}, as shown in Fig.~\ref{F3}\text{(c)} and \ref{F3}\text{(a)} respectively.
-Passing through the SOI chip, two pump photons probabilistically annihilate for creation of two entangled daughter photons.
+The slave laser is gain-switched by square waves to produce 2.5~GHz light pulses, and the relative phases of these pulses are modulated by rapidly adjusting the output power of the master laser~\cite{zeng2023ControlledEntanglement}.
+By impacting the modulated pump light into the SOI chip, we produce the set of states in Eq.~\eqref{iso}.
+Passing through the SOI chip, two pump photons probabilistically annihilate for the creation of two entangled daughter photons.
 This third-order nonlinear process conserves energy and momentum, resulting in a broadband signal-idler spectrum.
 A dense wavelength division multiplexer (DWDM) module is then used to divide the spectrum into multiple wavelength channels.
 Here, we choose to use channels C29 and C38 (ITU grid specification; Full width at half maximum (FWHM): 100~GHz) for our demonstration.
+We also insert a filtering module with FWHM of 10~GHz after Bob's AMZI (not shown in the figure) to overcome the filtering inefficiency~\cite{meyer-scott2017LimitsHeralding}.